orchetect/TimecodeKit/TimecodeKit-2-Migration-Guide.md

 ## Timecode String Value

+- The `stringValue` property is now the `stringValue()` method.
 - The Timecode struct no longer stores string formatting properties.
-- The `stringValue` property is now the `stringValue()` method.

-- Formatting options are passed into `stringValue()`.
+Instead, formatting options are now optionally passed when calling `stringValue()`.

 ```swift
 // 1.x API